iasenovets/iasenovets.github.io/README.md

-# Applied Cryptography Researcher | Full-Stack Developer
+# Applied Cryptography | Full-Stack Developer

-#### MSc candidate in Network & Information Security (CQUPT).
-#### Research focus: privacy-enhancing technologies — FHE, PIR, and blockchain systems.
-#### Former full-stack developer @ AcademAI, where I built LLM-powered learning tools
+#### I’m a master’s student in Network and Information Security at CQUPT, researching privacy-enhancing technologies such as homomorphic encryption, private information retrieval, and blockchain systems.
+Before moving into applied cryptography, I worked as a full-stack developer at AcademAI, where I built LLM-powered educational tools using Next.js, TypeScript, and Python.
+Open to research, open-source, and applied crypto/privacy projects.

 ## Education